JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 There are 2 kinds of communication but 3 communication possibilities:
 1. queries (parent -> child):
-    1. Parent asks child for information
+    1. Parent "requests" information from child
-    2. Parent tells child to do something
+    2. Parent "tells" child to do something
 2. messages (child -> parent):
-    3. Child notifies parent of something.
+    3. Child "raises" a message about something to its parent.

 In simple terms, Halogen models their communication in this way: